POSE-Lab/6DL-PoseGenerator/README.md

 ## Citation

 This repository extends the implementation used in our paper, [Crane Spreader Pose Estimation from a Single View](https://www.scitepress.org/PublishedPapers/2023/117888/117888.pdf).
-TRenderings from this pipeline were used to train a 6D pose estimation deep learning algorithm with synthetic data.
+Renderings from this pipeline were used to train a 6D pose estimation deep learning algorithm with synthetic data.

 If you find this code useful, please cite it using the following BibTeX entry.